StevenPerez/JavaScriptFromScratch/README.md

-# JavaScriptFromScratch
+# JavaScript From Scratch Training
-JavaScript From Scratch Training
+The purpose of this repo is to provide updates of the training e.g.: material, agenda and so on ...